bvarnai/drs/README.md

    myproject
    ```

-:warning: The working directory is ignored, it's not visible to Git.
-This means you won't see any change/diff in Git when changing the working directory contents
+:warning: The working directory is ignored, it's not visible to *Git*.
+This means you won't see any change/diff in *Git* when changing the working directory contents

 Otherwise there is no limitation on what you put in the metadata repository.
 For example you can store build information, logs, anything really.
 I like to think of it as where you keep your complete build history.
 It should be provide enough information to reproduce a specific build.